Romero-Rb/Romeros-SQL-Projects/README.md

-# Hi! 😀
+# Romero Robb's SQL Portfolio 😀

-## I am Romero!
-Currently I am an aspiring data analyst
+Hey!

-I am in the process of learning: SQL, Python and Tableau and strive to further my understanding in data science any feedback would be greatly appreciated!
+This repository is a collection of projects that i use to practice SQL.
+While i'm building my portfolio i'll add projects to to this repository and highlight ones that showcase mutliple skills.
+For now take a look around and feel free to provide any feedback.